Boston Scientific accounts are for healthcare professionals only.

 At Exeter, our patient care team includes a patient navigator who escorts the patient through the process, myself — the urologist — and a radiation oncologist who not only administers the radiation treatment but helps me counsel and educate patients about potential side effects.
 These side effects can vary widely and there’s a laundry list that we’re all familiar with, from bowel and urinary complications to sexual dysfunction.1,2

-In my experience, one of the best ways to mitigate side effects from radiation is to place a SpaceOAR Hydrogel — a rectal spacer — to create temporary space between the prostate and rectum during radiation therapy.
-By creating this space, studies demonstrated that SpaceOAR Hydrogel resulted in 73% less rectal radiation and 75% less late rectal toxicity.2,3 Also, studies show that many patients experienced improved bowel quality of life, long-term compared to patients who did not receive a perirectal spacer.4
+In my experience, one of the most effective ways to help mitigate side effects from radiation is to place a SpaceOAR Hydrogel — a rectal spacer — to create temporary space between the prostate and rectum during radiation therapy.
+By creating this space, studies demonstrated that SpaceOAR Hydrogel resulted in approximately 73% relative reduction in rectal radiation (V70) and 75% less grade 1 rectal toxicity at a median of 3 years follow-up compared to the control group (no spacer).*2,3 Also, a systemic review and meta-analysis of seven studies showed patients in the hydrogel spacer group experienced improved bowel quality of life (lower risk of grade 2 or higher rectal toxicity), in late follow-up, compared to patients who did not receive a perirectal spacer.**4

-I also find it reassuring that there have been more than 220,000 SpaceOAR Hydrogel units shipped globally for prostate cancer patients since launching in 2015 and that number continues to grow.5
+I also find it reassuring that there have been more than 400,000 SpaceOAR and SpaceOAR Vue Hydrogel units shipped globally for prostate cancer patients since launching in 2015 and that number continues to grow.

 Considering the side effects and long-term impact of radiation

-SpaceOAR Hydrogel creates a temporary space between the rectum and the prostate, allowing us to deliver radiation therapy to the prostate to treat the cancer while reducing radiation to the rectum.
-The importance of maximizing the cancer treatment while minimizing the long-term impact of radiation cannot be overstated.6 Potential side effects when radiating the prostate include, but are not limited to, painful urination, bladder pain, blood in the urine or stool, fecal leaking or incontinence, and erectile dysfunction.7 SpaceOAR Hydrogel serves as a way to potentially reduce those side effects.2
+SpaceOAR Hydrogel is intended to create a temporary space between the rectum and the prostate, allowing us to deliver radiation therapy to the prostate with the goal of reducing radiation to the rectum.
+The importance of maximizing the cancer treatment while minimizing the long-term impact of radiation cannot be overstated.5 Potential side effects when radiating the prostate include, but are not limited to, painful urination, bladder pain, blood in the urine or stool, fecal leaking or incontinence, and erectile dysfunction.6 SpaceOAR Hydrogel serves as a way to help potentially reduce those side effects.2

-Placement of fiducial markers allows us to create a tomographic map to ensure that radiation is delivered precisely every time.8 Many urologists combine the placement of fiducial markers and SpaceOAR Hydrogel in the same procedure.2,9,10 I find that when I combine these two relatively simple procedures it is well tolerated by my patients.2,9
+Placement of fiducial markers allows us to create a tomographic map to ensure that radiation is delivered precisely every time.7 Many urologists combine the placement of fiducial markers and SpaceOAR Hydrogel in the same procedure.2,8,9 I find that when I combine these two procedures it is well tolerated by my patients.

 SpaceOAR Hydrogel placement procedure